lenra-io/dofigen-hub/rust/README.md

 # Rust

-Rust projects and buiders templates:
+Rust projects and builders templates:

 - [muslrust](muslrust.builder.md): Build a Rust project using the muslrust image.